 Test 1: The evaluator attempted to connect to the TOE using a SSH client alternately using each of the authentication algorithms that can be claimed to determine which ciphers are supported with successful connections.
-The evaluator confirmed that the TOE supports the algorithms "ssh-rsa, rsa-sha2-256, rsa-sha2-512, ecdsa-sha2-nistp256, ecdsa-sha2-nistp384, ecdsa-sha2-nistp521" as claimed.
+The evaluator confirmed that the TOE supports the ecdsa-sha2-nistp384 algorithm as claimed.
 The evaluator followed up with a disallowed authentication algorithm and confirmed that it was not accepted.